-After weeks of promotion and speculation, Sen. Bernie Sanders officially unveiled his plan to move the U.S. health care operation to a single-payer system last week.
+In 2017, Sen. Bernie Sanders officially unveiled his plan to move the U.S. health care operation to a single-payer system after weeks of promotion and speculation.

 With the ObamaCare debate continuing in the U.S., popularity for the European-style health care model of single-payer has gained more traction, especially among more progressive Democrats.

-“Today we begin the long and difficult struggle to end the international embarrassment of the United States being the only major country on Earth not to guarantee health care to all its people,” Sanders, I-Vt., said in a statement.
+“Today we begin the long and difficult struggle to end the international embarrassment of the United States being the only major country on Earth not to guarantee health care to all its people,” Sanders, D-Vt., said in a statement at the time.

 He blamed Republicans for “trying to take away health care from up to 32 million” people.
 “We have a better idea: guarantee health care to all people as a right, not a privilege, through a Medicare for All, single-payer health care program,” Sanders said.

 Even before his much-anticipated plan was announced, Sanders shored up support for a single-payer system among many prominent Democrats, including Sens.
-Elizabeth Warren, D-Mass., and Kamala Harris, D-Calif. – two women largely thought to be potential 2020 presidential contenders.
-His legislation already has 16 co-sponsors.
+Elizabeth Warren, D-Mass., and Kamala Harris, D-Calif. – both of whom eventually entered the race as 2020 presidential contenders.

 Former Sen. Max Baucus, D-Mont., credited with being the Affordable Care Act’s architect, also backed Sanders’ plan before it was officially announced.

-President Donald Trump vowed on Twitter to veto Sanders’ plan – and hit his fellow Republicans for failing to pass health care reform earlier this summer.
+President Trump vowed on Twitter to veto Sanders’ plan – and hit his fellow Republicans for failing to pass health care reform earlier in 2017.

 “Bernie Sanders is pushing hard for a single payer healthcare plan – a curse on the U.S. [and] its people,” Trump said.
 “I told Republicans to approve healthcare fast or this would happen.
 But don’t worry, I will vote because I love our country [and] its people.”